emilarner/cstruct2/README.md

     sock.close()

+A variety of examples are provided in this repository, such as an example SOCKS5 proxy server created with *cstruct2* and a C program that writes packed binary structures to a file, which *cstruct2* will then read and parse.

 ## Miscellaneous

 A list of changes to this library can be seen through the CHANGELOG	file in this repository.
 A list of things that need to get done can be seen through the TODO file that is also in this repository.
 The source code to this library is quite messy and inefficient at the moment as well, as a heads up.
 If you have any questions, complaints, or suggestions, feel free to make issues on this repository or email me at arner@usa.com.